automata-network/automata-dcap-zkvm-cli/README.md

 >
 > [!NOTE]
 > Passing your wallet key is optional.
-If none is provided, the program simply ends with the journal, post state digest and seal values to the terminal, without sending a transaction to the verification contract.
+If none is provided, the program simply ends by printing the journal, post state digest and seal values to the terminal, without sending a transaction to the verification contract.

+You may obtain some Arbitrum Sepolia Testnet tokens [here](https://www.l2faucet.com/).
 >